Dual Credit / Dual Enrollment Scholarship

 For the students MDHEWD has identified as eligible and meeting the established need cutoff, dual credit/dual enrollment providers must verify:

-MDHEWD will notify students of their eligibility status (ineligible, awarded or unfunded) through the email address provided on the application.
+MDHEWD will notify students of their eligibility status (ineligible, awarded or unfunded).